lrgc01/docker-image_portfolio/README.md

   builder.
 - **local.rc** - local configuration file with particularities of each deploy
 - **README.md** (optional) - explains specific details for each image
-- __lastid.\*__ - automaticaly created file to track each build to avoid building an image in which dependency didn't change.
+- <b>lastid.*</b> - automaticaly created file to track each build to avoid building an image in which dependency didn't change.

 ### Subdirectory scripts